mjackson/citrus/doc/syntax.markdown

                               # times and extend the match with the
                               # CouponCode module

 Additionally, extensions may be specified inline using curly braces.
-Inside the curly braces you may embed method definitions that will be used to extend match objects.
+When using this method, the code inside the curly braces may be invoked by calling the `value` method on the match object.

-    # match any digit and return its integer value when calling the
+    [0-9] { to_i }        # match any digit and return its integer value when
-    # #value method on the match object
+                          # calling the #value method on the match object

-    [0-9] {
-      def value
-        to_i
-      end
-    }
+Note that when using the inline block method you may also specify arguments in between vertical bars immediately following the opening curly brace, just like in Ruby blocks.

 ## Super